These healthy, biologically-appropriate options will give your kitty the best chance of a long, happy, and healthy life

 While pet food companies are required to list the guaranteed analysis of what nutrients are in the food, it’s hard to use this information.

 You see, this data includes the moisture content of the food, making it hard to compare apples to apples.

 For example, a wet food might have 82% moisture, and therefore show only 12% protein.

-You might think that the dry food is better based on this information.
+You might think that food is better based on this information.